tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 I’ll be back later to tell you more about what dead Luke said.

+It just sent a voice message.
+The word's I've heard many times before.

+The dead rat near my keyboard stands upright, smooth as a hydraulic piston .
+The eyehole camera  is trained on my face as the rat's tiny top legs spread out, offering an embrace.

+This poor creature is just one of thousands under the control of something that doesn't understand biological organisms.

+But God, how it wants to understand the flesh.

-It just sent a voice message, one I heard it say before.
-It's low inhuman voice rises with each word, like notes on a demonic scale.
+A low inhuman voice rises with each word in the message, like notes on a demonic scale.

 YOU